zestsoftware/jquery.pyproxy/jquery/pyproxy/ROADMAP.rst

 0.5
 ---

- - tests for the Plone specifics.
+ - tests for the Plone specifics. [done]

  - tests for the Django specifics (there should only be the @jquery decorator).